Locators in Selenium: A Detailed Guide

 name_input = driver.find_element_by_name("name")

-Using the .find_element_by_name() method, it is not possible to get to the last name input form field in the example.
+Using the .find_element_by_name() method, it is impossible to get to the last name input form field in the example.
 This brings us to the next locator.

 Locate Elements by XPath